IvoryC/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj-help.md

       --external-modules <dir>  Directory with compiled java code giving additional modules
       --blj                     Map $BLJ folder into the docker container;
                                 this replaces BioLockJ packaged in a docker container with the local copy.
+      --verbose                 Equivalent to adding `pipeline.logLevel=DEBUG` to the config file.
   -e  --env-var <var=val>       Environment variables to be passed to the BioLockJ environment.
                                 Can be a comma-sep list.
 Values take the form: a=foo,b=bar,c=baz
       --blj_proj <dir>          Directory that contains BioLockJ pipelines.
 If not supplied,